 If the redemption period expires without repayment or another resolution, you will receive a statement of claim, which describes the evidence the lender has against you.

-Upon receiving the statement of claim, you have about 20 days to respond with a statement of defence, which can list your reasons to not pay some or all that the lender is demanding and any counterclaims you may have.
+Upon receiving the statement of claim, you have about 20 days to respond with a statement of defence, which can list your reasons not to pay some or all that the lender is demanding and any counterclaims you may have.

 Writ of Possession